Disclosure: This post was written in partnership with Viahero. All opinions are my own.

 The grocery stores

-This is actually a favorite of mine (and is also a great way to save money!).
+This is actually one of my favorite ways to find the best food while traveling (and is also a great way to save money!).
 I love going to local grocery stores and wandering aisle by aisle, picking up snacks and other things that catch my eye.
 It’s an interesting way to see what sort of spices and foods locals love, and who doesn’t love trying new snacks?
-I’m pretty sure this habit is the reason my cupboards at home are filled with chocolate digestives (UK), stroop wafels (Netherlands), sambal (Indonesia) and more.
+I’m pretty sure this habit is the reason my cupboards at home are filled with chocolate digestives (UK), stroopwafels (Netherlands), sambal (Indonesia) and more.
 Sometimes I wonder how I ever lived without these items.

-Asking the locals in and of itself is an art because you have to ask the right locals.
+Asking the locals is an art in and of itself, because you have to ask the right locals.
 Your best resource is the people at your accommodation: meaning your Airbnb host or the people working at the hotel.
 If you’re staying at a hotel, don’t ask the front desk.
 They almost always recommend restaurants that are popular with tourists.
 Instead, ask the doormen, cleaning staff or even the room service people.
-Pretty much anyone that isn’t the front desk will give you good recommendations.
+Pretty much anyone that isn’t at the front desk will give you good recommendations.
 I’ve never had much luck with suggestions from the front desk, but it’s always worth a shot if you’re desperate.

-And when none of the above options work, just go find a place that looks crowded or has a long line.
-Chances are high that it’s popular for a reason.
+And when none of the above options work, and you’re still looking desperately for the best food while traveling somewhere, just go find a place that looks crowded or has a long line.
+Chances are that it’s popular for a reason.
 Nobody stands in line for bad food.

 Tell me!
 How do you find the best eats while you travel?
 Share in the comments below.